Find Spanish Classes

 Ben: Washington Spanish course instructor

-...but I have a wide range of interests and abilities.
+...can't say I am an expert at anything, but I have a wide range of interests and abilities.
 I enjoy soccer, basketball, football, tennis, biking, board riding, exploring nature, cooking, eating, dancing, playing music, reading, and solving puzzles and problems.
 I try to have fun and be grateful every day.
 I enjoy my day job as an IT Specialist with Peace Corps, a federal agency whose values I share and whose work I love.
-My goal as a tutor is to help students...
+My...

 Education & Certification